swaptacular/swpt_accounts/protocol.rst

    removed account (an IBAN for example).

 last_outgoing_transfer_date : date
-   The date of the latest transfer, for which the owner of the account was the sender (interest payments are not included).
+   The date of the latest transfer (not counting interest payments), for which the owner of the account was the sender.
 If there have not been any outgoing transfers yet, the value MUST be "1970-01-01".